norse.torch.module.encode.PopulationEncoder#

 get_buffer(target)

-Returns the buffer given by target if it exists, otherwise throws an error.
+Return the buffer given by target if it exists, otherwise throw an error.

 get_extra_state()